MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/move-users-from-the-cloud-to-on-premises.md

 3. Use **Find** to locate the user(s) you would like to move back to on-premises.
 4. Select the user(s), and then from the **Action** dropdown above the list, choose **Move selected users to on-premises**.
 5. In the wizard, select the user pool that will host the user and click **Next**.
-6. If prompted, sign in to Microsoft 365 or Office 365 with an account that ends in .onmicrosoft.com and has sufficient permissions.
+6. If prompted, sign in to Microsoft 365 with an account that ends in .onmicrosoft.com and has sufficient permissions.
 7. Click **Next**, and then **Next** one more time to move the user.
 8. Note that status messages regarding success or failure are provided at the top of the main Control Panel app, not in the wizard.